List of Mobile Suit Gundam 00 characters: Crew of the Ptolemaios

 Mileina Vashti is Ian's and Linda's daughter who joins the crew of the Ptolemaios II before the beginning of the second season.
-Despite her young age, she is a gifted technician, learning much about engineering, GN Technology, and programming from both her parents.
+Despite her young age, she is a gifted technician, learning much about engineering, GN Technology and programming from both her parents.
 Mileina normally staffs the tactical operations station, but she also helps her father as a mechanic, and even temporarily takes over his role when he heads to Celestial Being's L3 base ahead of the Ptolemaios II.
-In the movie, she openly declares love to Tieria just prior to the latter leaving for the final battle and subsequently the ELS homeworld; it's unknown if they develop a relationship or not.
+In the movie, she openly declares her love to Tieria just prior to the latter leaving for the final battle and subsequently the ELS homeworld, though it's unknown if they develop a relationship or not.